Kongo people: Creation and cosmology

 The Kongo Cosmogram, also known as the Dikenga or Yowa Cross.

 The Bakongo people believe that "The world in its beginning was empty; it was an mbûngi, an empty thing, a cavity, without visible life."
 Mbûngi (also called mwasi and mpampa) was symbolized as a circle of emptiness.
 The creator god Nzambi, along with his female counterpart called Nzambici, is believed to have created a spark of fire, called kalûnga, and summoned it inside of mbûngi.
 Kalûnga grew and became a great force of energy inside of mbûngi, creating a mass of fusion.
 When the mass grew too hot, the heated force caused the mass to break apart and hurl projectiles outside of mbûngi.
 Those projectiles became individual masses that scattered about, and when the fires cooled, planets were created.
 The Bakongo believe this was the process Nzambi used to create the universe, with the Sun, stars, planets, etc. The Bakongo referred to this process as luku lwalamba Nzambi, or "God created and cooked dough."
 Because of this, kalûnga is seen as the origin of life, or moyo wawo mu nza, and the Bakongo people believe that life requires constant change and perpetual motion.
 Thus, Nzambi is also referred to as Kalûnga, the God of change.
 Similarities between the Bakongo belief of Kalûnga and the Big Bang Theory have been studied.
 Unlike many other traditional African spiritualities, the creation beliefs of the Bakongo is compatible with creatio ex nihilio.

 According to Molefi Kete Asante, "Another important characteristic of Bakongo cosmology is the sun and its movements.
 The rising, peaking, setting, and absence of the sun provide the essential pattern for Bakongo religious culture.
 These "four moments of the sun" equate with the four stages of life: conception, birth, maturity, and death.
 For the Bakongo, everything transitions through these stages: planets, plants, animals, people, societies, and even ideas.
-This vital cycle is depicted by a circle with a cross inside.
-In this cosmogram or dikenga, the meeting point of the two lines of the cross is the most powerful point and where the person stands."
+This vital cycle is depicted in a symbol known as the Kongo Cosmogram (also called the Dikenga or Yowa Cross), which contains a circle with a cross inside."
+In this depiction, the upper hemisphere represents the physical world, while the lower hemisphere represents the spiritual worls.
+A horizontal line represents the Kalinga, which divides both realm.
+Thus, bodies of water are viewed as boundaries between both realms in Kongo religion.
+The point where both lines meet is the most powerful point, and anyone who stands there can channel immense spiritual energy.

+The Kongo Cosmogram was introduced to the Americas by Bakongo people enslaved in the Atlantic Slave Trade, and it became a vital component of the various Afro-diaspora religions that sprung from Kongo religion.